TheRealLoneLee/TheRealLoneLee/README.md

 </p>
 ## About me! 🖤

 Hey im Lee!
-A 22 year old self taught Developer, Music Producer, 3d artist, 2d artist and the list goes on!
+A self taught Developer, Music Producer, 3d artist, 2d artist and the list goes on!
 I have strong passion for anything in regards to creative outlets and am constantly seeking new things to learn!

 Currently im working on a couple things, primarily learning Lua and Moonscript, aswell as Indie game development via Love2D and Godot!
 But the main things im working on currently include: